-Class teacher provides in-class or in-school disciplinary responses to low-level or minor problem behaviour.
+Class teacher provides in-class or in-school corrective responses to low-level or minor problem behaviour, ensuring that students' level of communicative functioning is considered.
 This may include:

-- Establishing expectations - Cuing with parallel acknowledement - Pre-correction (e.g. "Remember, walk safely along the path") - Non-verbal and visual cues (e.g. posters, hand gestures) - Whole class practising of routines - Ratio of 5 positive to 1 negative commentary or feedback to class - Corrective feedback (e.g. "Hand up when you want to ask a question") - Rule reminders (e.g. "When the bell goes, line up at the gate") - Explicit behavioural instructions (e.g. "Pick up your pencil") - Proximity control - Selective attending - Revised seating plan and relocation of student/s - Individual positive reinforcement for appropriate behaviour - Redirection - Low voice and tone for individual instructions - Give 'take-up' time for student/s to process instruction/s - Reduce verbal language - Break down tasks into smaller chunks - Provide positive choice of task order (e.g. "Which one do you want to start with?") - Prompt student to take a break or time away in class - Model appropriate language, problem solving and verbalise thinking process (e.g. "I'm not sure what is the next step, who can help me?") - Provide demonstration of expected behaviour - Private discussion with student about expected behaviour - Reprimand for inappropriate behaviour - Detention
+- Establishing expectations - Cuing with parallel acknowledgement - Pre-correction (e.g. "Remember, we need to take turns in our game") - Non-verbal and visual cues (e.g. posters, hand gestures) - Whole class practising of routines - Ratio of 5 positive to 1 negative commentary or feedback to class - Corrective feedback (e.g. "Keep your hands to yourself please") - Rule reminders (e.g. "Please use kind and friendly words") - Explicit behavioural instructions (e.g. "Move safely along the path") - Proximity control - Selective attending - Revised seating plan and relocation of student/s

+- Individual positive reinforcement for appropriate behaviour - Redirection - Low voice and tone for individual instructions - Give 'take-up' time for student/s to process instruction/s - Reduce verbal language - Break down tasks into smaller chunks - Provide positive choice of task order (e.g. "Which one do you want to start with?") - Prompt student to take a break or time away in class - Model appropriate language, problem solving and verbalise thinking process (e.g. "I'm not sure what is the next step, who can help me?") - Provide demonstration of expected behaviour - Private discussion with student about expected behaviour - Logical, predictable and fair consequence(s) for inappropriate behaviour

-Focussed Teaching
+Focused Teaching